Primavera Sound announce stacked line-up for 2024

 Other acts on the huge 2024 bill include Troye Sivan, Charli XCX, Jai Paul Ammarae, Arca, Omar Apollo, Bikini Kill, Amyl And The Sniffers, Deftones, Ethel Cain, Kim Petras, Peggy Gou, Romy, The Last Dinner Party and many more.

-Fan sale tickets will be available to purchase from Thursday (November 23) 11 am CET via registration on the Primavera website until Wednesday (November 22) at 11:59pm CET.
+Fan sale tickets will be available to purchase from Thursday (November 23) 11am CET via registration on the Primavera website, open now until Wednesday (November 22) at 11:59pm CET.
 General on-sale tickets are then available to purchase from Friday (November 24) at 11am CET from here.

 Check out the teaser video and full line-up so far below.